Purnululu National Park, Australia

 The Bungle Bungle range are the result of a unique geological process.
 On a Bungle bungle guided tour you will learn that around 400 million years ago, the east Kimberley was a mountain range, slowly eroded by streams carrying debris down into the Hardman Basin.
 Over the next 20 million years, the basin filled with sediment and the grains of sand developed a layer of quartz, binding them to one another to form devonian sandstone.
 Much more recently – over the past 20 million years – water began to seep through the rock, dissolving the quartz and causing the sandstone layer to break up.
 Streams cut deep into the surface, forming the cone karst and sandstone tower structures we see today.
 Though there is little quartz left, the grains remain locked together, enabling the rock formation to support itself on steep faces.

 Cyanobacteria or blue-green algae – single-celled organisms that are among the oldest lifeforms on earth – have wrapped around the orange sandstone, producing the distinctive dark-grey stripes.
 They grow on layers of sandstone in which the clay content and porosity trap sufficient water.
-Several metres high, yet only a few millimetres thick, the cyanobacteria help to protect the ancient sandstone towers.
+Several metres high, yet only a few millimetres thick, the cyanobacteria help to protect the ancient sandstone tower formations.
 Orange stripes are created where iron oxide has leaked to the surface.

 The Bungle Bungles have been further shaped by the formation of steep-sided gorges and seasonal streams and pools, many of which have formed the major tourist attractions in the park: Piccaninny Creek, the Echidna Chasm, and Cathedral Gorge, a major incision in the massif that reveals an 50 metre wide amphitheatre in the heart of the Bungle Bungles.